radar/distance_of_time_in_words/README.markdown

 Better than "about 1 year", am I right?
 Of course I am.

 This takes the same options plus an additional one on the end for passing options to the output (which uses `to_sentence`).

+## Contributors

+chendo - for talking through it with me and drawing on the whiteboard Derander - correct Spanish translations